paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 ## linear-model-IgG1-ADDF19-Effect-Analysis
-# **Analyzing the Effect of ADDF19 Concentration on IgG1 Blood Levels in Mice**
+# **Linear Models: Analyzing the Effect of ADDF19 Concentration on IgG1 Blood Levels in Mice**

+**Overview**
-**Description:** This repository contains an analysis conducted as part of a homework project for a Linear Models course in a Master of Science in Data Science (MSDS) degree.
-The analysis aims to evaluate the potential side effects of a chemical compound, ADDF19, on the blood serum levels of Immunoglobulin IgG1 in mice, seeking to understand the relationship between different concentrations of ADDF19 and the mean IgG1 blood level concentrations.
+This repository contains an analysis examining the relationship between the concentration of a chemical compound, ADDF19, and blood serum levels of Immunoglobulin IgG1 in mice.
+This project is part of a Linear Model course assignment for the Master of Science in Data Science (MSDS) degree.

-**Files:**
-- mice.RData: Contains the dataset used for the analysis.
-- ADDF19_IgG1_Analysis.Rmd: An R Markdown file containing the code, analysis, and interpretation of the study results.

-**Analysis Overview:**
-1. Exploratory Data Analysis: Visualization of the relationship between ADDF19 concentration and IgG1 levels.
-2. Linear Regression Model: A linear model to predict IgG1 levels based on ADDF19 concentration.
-3. Statistical Significance and Confidence Intervals: Evaluation of the precision and significance of the model estimates.
+**Objective**
+The main goal of this study is to assess whether different doses of ADDF19 have any significant effect on the IgG1 blood level concentrations in mice.

+**Methodology**
+The analysis involves exploring the data, fitting a linear regression model, and evaluating the model's precision and statistical significance.
+Additionally, a simulation study is conducted to determine the minimal required sample size for achieving a statistical power of 80%.

+**Data**
+The dataset comprises IgG1 blood serum concentrations and corresponding ADDF19 doses for 24 mice.
+The doses of ADDF19 used in the study are: 0.5µg, 0.75µg, 1µg, 1.25µg, 1.5µg, and 2µg.

+**Statistical Analysis**
+The linear regression model fitted to the data provides insights into the relationship between ADDF19 concentration and IgG1 levels.
+The model is evaluated based on the precision of estimates, 95% confidence intervals, and a significance test at the 5% level.

+**Simulation Study**
-4. Power Analysis: A simulation study to determine the required sample size for obtaining a power of 80% across various effect sizes.
+A simulation study is conducted to visualize the minimal required sample size (n) for obtaining a power of 80% against varying effect sizes (
+�
+1
+β
+1
+​
+ ).
+The residual variance (
+�
+2
+σ
+2
+ ) and regressor values are determined based on the analysis results and predefined conditions.

+**Results and Discussion**
-**Results:** Preliminary analysis suggests a potential inverse relationship between ADDF19 concentration and IgG1 levels.
-However, the results are not statistically significant at the 5% level, and the model accounts for only 14.3% of the variability in IgG1 levels.
-The simulation study provides insights into the sample sizes required to achieve 80% statistical power for varying effect sizes.
+The preliminary analysis suggests a potential inverse relationship between ADDF19 concentration and IgG1 levels.
+However, the statistical evidence is not strong enough to confirm this effect.
+The simulation study provides insights into the sample sizes required for different effect sizes.

-**Usage:** To replicate the analysis, clone the repository and open ADDF19_IgG1_Analysis.Rmd in RStudio.

-**Dependencies:**
-- R
+**How to Navigate This Repository**
+- mice.RData: Contains the raw data used for the analysis.
+- analysis.Rmd: An R markdown file containing the detailed analysis and simulation study.

+**Dependencies**
+This project utilizes R and the following libraries:

 - tidyverse
-- ggplot2
 - knitr

+**Contribution**
+Feel free to fork this repository and contribute or adapt the analysis to your needs.